 - join a mini-van tour to Knossos and Heraklion.
 This is the easiest option.
 A van will pick you up from the hotel and it will take you to the Knossos, the archaeological museum of Heraklion and the city itself.
 It’s a guided tour at a bargain price, however, it does not include the entrance to Knossos (20 Euro)

 - rent a car or even better a scooter and do it at your own pace.
-It may come a bit more expensive (based on the number of people sharing) but you will have more freedom.
+It may be a bit more expensive (based on the number of people sharing) but you will have more freedom.
 You can also do Knossos and the Paliani Monastery (next attraction) on the same day

 The Paliani Monastery